 - Products that are in stock

-Note: If you have product options and custom fields with the same name, they will be combined to create a single filter.
-If names are different in case or spacing, they will be created as different filters.
+- Custom Fields (Enterprise only) — filters by custom fields.
+(Note: Product options and custom fields that have the same name will be treated as a single filter.
+If names differ in case or spacing, they will be treated as different filters.)

-1. Go to Products › Product Filtering.
+Go to Products › Product Filtering to enable Product Filtering.

-2. You can edit the settings for each filter by clicking the Settings icon to the right.
+Edit the settings for each filter by clicking the Settings icon (...) to the right.

-- Display name — the label for the filter as it appears on your storefront.
+- Display name — the label for the filter as it appears on your storefront

 - Show — the number of filter option values to display (5, 10, or 15).
 If you have more than 15 values in an option, a More... link will display to allow customers to show all values.